mjishnu/pypdl/README.md

         - `overwrite`: Whether to overwrite the file if it already exists.
         - `etag`: Whether to validate the ETag before resuming downloads.
         - `retries`: The number of times to retry the download in case of an error.
+    - `mirrors`(optional): The mirror URLs to be used if the primary URL fails.The default value is `None`.
     - Additonal supported keyword arguments of `Pypdl` start method.

 - `multisegment`: Whether to use multi-segmented download.
 The default value is `True`.
 - `segments`: The number of segments the file should be divided into for multi-segmented download.
-The default value is 10.
+The default value is 5.
 - `overwrite`: Whether to overwrite the file if it already exists.
 The default value is `True`.
 - `etag`: Whether to validate the ETag before resuming downloads.
 The default value is `True`.
 - `retries`: The number of times to retry the download in case of an error.
 The default value is 0.
+- `mirrors`: The mirror URLs to be used if the primary URL fails.
+The default value is `None`.
+It can be a callable (functions, coroutines), string or List of callables, strings or both.
 - `display`: Whether to display download progress and other optional messages.
 The default value is `True`.
 - `clear_terminal`: Whether to clear the terminal before displaying the download progress.
 The default value is `True`.
 - `block`: Whether to block until the download is complete.
 The default value is `True`.